Home

 Rio Tinto Alcan just announced it will spend $300 million at its aluminum smelter in Kitimat in preparation for a future $2.5-billion project.

-A back-of-the-envelope calculation shows that spending in forestry and mining in the North - including projects moved from the shelves in 2009 during the recession, and proposed projects that have passed regulatory reviews - totals nearly $2.5 billion.
+in the North - including projects moved from the shelves in 2009 during the recession, and proposed projects that have passed regulatory reviews - totals nearly $2.5 billion.

 That doesn't include spending in the northeast's oil and gas sector, or a proposed $1.1-billion natural gas pipeline between Summit Lake, just north of Prince George, and Kitimat.